devcarlosmolero/garden.carlosmolero.com/_notes/programming/ruby/Text Adventure Engine Project/Ruby Text Adventure Engine 1. Commander.md

 ---
-title: "Ruby Text Adventure Engine: Commander"
+title: Ruby Text Adventure Engine 1.
+Commander
 ---
 Developing this gem did not prove to be a problem.